GEORGES-DTECH/bmi-calculator/README.md

 # bmi-calculator
-a simple desktop bmi calculator made using python and tkinter can be compiled into an executable for windows ,mac or linux
+a simple desktop bmi calculator made using python and tkinter can be compiled into an executable for windows ,mac or linux To run make sure you have python installed